Skip to Content

 This tranquil space offers a peaceful retreat from the casino floor, where visitors can admire the artistry of the floral arrangements and capture stunning photos.
 The elegant ambiance of the Palazzo makes this one of the most visually captivating free things to do in Las Vegas.

-Las Vegas on a budget F.A.Q
+Las Vegas on a Budget

 Is $1000 enough for 4 days in Vegas?